Travel & conservation company, since 1991

 Private reserve owners with rhinos protect their land with adequate fences, good technology and sufficient manpower – and they do so without assistance from taxpayer money, government or donors.
 So in essence, they are self-sufficient conservationists.

-In 2016, 1054 rhinos were poached in South Africa and of these, about 160 were on private land – about 15% of the total and proof that private rhino reserves are working very hard to keep their animals safe.
+In 2016, 1054 rhinos were poached in South Africa, and of these, about 160 were on private land – about 15% of the total- which is proof that private rhino reserves are working very hard to keep their animals safe.

-At present, there are about 330 private rhino reserves in South Africa and they are home to about 6 500 rhinos – almost a third of the national rhino population, and more rhinos than all the rest of Africa combined.
+There are about 330 private rhino reserves in South Africa – home to about 6,500 rhinos – almost a third of the national rhino population, and more rhinos than all the rest of Africa combined.
 Since 2008, more than 70 private rhino owners have sold their rhinos and opted out of having them on their land.
 This is due to the ever-increasing risk to rhinos as well as to reserve employees from armed incursions by gangs who wish to kill the rhinos for their horns.
-As these reserve owners are forced to get rid of their resident rhino populations, rhinos lose twice, in the opportunity to be protected and in the opportunity to establish a mini rhino population in this safe space.

 rhino conservation